 - performed by the victim/claimant.
 Documentation needed would include the pay records for the entire period that the replacement worker(s) was hired for. - If due to the crime injury, the claimant is unable to fulfill a contract which was negotiated and signed prior to the crime, the VCAP may consider the lost net income.
 Copies of full signed contract is required. - 6.
-Certification from a medical doctor, psychiatrist, psychologist (or dentist as appropriate) certifying the time the victim was unable to work due to the injury.
-If a certification letter is not available, provide the full name, complete address and telephone number of a medical doctor, psychiatrist, or psychologist or dentist (as appropriate) and VCAP will send out a verification form to them.
+Certification from a medical doctor, psychiatrist, psychologist, physician assistant, certified registered nurse practitioner (or dentist as appropriate) certifying the time the victim was unable to work due to the injury.
+If a certification letter is not available, provide the full name, complete address and telephone number of a medical doctor, psychiatrist, psychologist, physician assistant, certified registered nurse practitioner or dentist (as appropriate) and VCAP will send out a verification form to them.

-Please Note: Certification for Loss of Earnings can only be accepted from a medical doctor, psychiatrist, psychologist or dentist.
+Please Note: Certification for Loss of Earnings can only be accepted from a medical doctor, psychiatrist, psychologist, physician assistant, certified registered nurse practitioner or dentist.